webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 SELECT d.name, e.name
 FROM Department d, Employee e
 WHERE d.ID = e.ID
-UNION -- both results will be one table.
+UNION -- both results will be joined to create a single table.
 SELECT name, NULL
 FROM Department
 WHERE column_name NOT IN (SELECT ID FROM Employee)